JakeGads/codejam2020/README.md

 # How to

-Each file matches one of the questions 1-11, you will edit the main function until success and then reupload it to github (see below if you don't know how)
+Each file matches one of the questions 1-11, you will edit the main function until success and then re-upload it to github (see below if you don't know how).
+You will receive the questions at 12 noon

 ## Uploading files